-The lack of brakes requires the operator to think more quickly and react accordingly to avoid damaging contact with other boats, docks, and the shore.
+The lack of brakes requires the operator to think and react to hazards more quickly to avoid damaging contact with other boats, docks, and the shore.
 When stopping the boat, it is acceptable to use reverse gear (much as airplanes use reverse thrust).
 This is a technique that takes time and practice to master.

 Slamming from forward to reverse gear can damage the system.
 Allow sufficient time to move the shifter from forward to neutral, briefly pausing with each shift, and then ease into reverse.
 Always slow to a no-wake speed before attempting these shifts and do not shift into reverse if the boat is moving faster than two (2) mph (3.2 km/h).